 The Department of Oncology will provide up to one position within the quota for the BSc Radiation Therapy program to Aboriginal applicants.
-Students of Aboriginal ancestry within the meaning of the Constitution Act, 1982, Section 35, Part 2, or a person accepted by one of the Aboriginal peoples of Canada as a member of their community, will be considered in this category.
+Students of Aboriginal identity within the meaning of the Constitution Act, 1982, Section 35, Part 2, or a person accepted by one of the Aboriginal peoples of Canada as a member of their community, will be considered in this category.

 Candidates will be subject to normal minimum admission requirements as outlined in Bachelor of Science in Radiation Therapy and approval by the Radiation Therapy Admissions Committee.
 If there are no qualified Aboriginal applicants in any given year, the position will be allocated to the general applicant pool.

-Aboriginal applicants should contact the Department of Oncology in the Faculty of Medicine and Dentistry for career planning.
+Aboriginal applicants should contact the Radiation Therapy Program office at radth@ualberta.ca for career planning.